thomas-bouvier/insa-c-3eii/README.md

 Objectives :
 * Implement functionalities for a weighted directed graph implemented using linked lists ;
 * Implement Dijkstra's algorithm to find the shortest path.

-## MCL

-### 1. Unit tests and code coverage

-Objectives :
-* Write unit tests for C code ;
-* Manipulate CMocka framework ;
-* Measure the code coverage of the unit tests with gcov ;
-* Analyse the code using valgrind.